 People should know that if the accompanying crime is a first or second-degree felony, they can be charged with both burglary and the felony offense.
 In such instances, the stakes can be high.
 As a former prosecutor, Daniel Emkey knows what to do.

 While burglary is defined as entering a building or property with the intent to commit a crime, people can also be charged with criminal trespass.
 Criminal trespass involves entering a structure without intent to commit a crime.
 Burglary can result in felony charges, while criminal trespass is a less serious charge.

 Criminal trespass is a less serious charge, and our attorney frequently seeks to have burglary charges reduced to criminal trespass, breaking and entering, theft or another lesser charge.

 Berks County criminal defense attorney Daniel Emkey will be sure that law enforcement officers respected your rights, that the commonwealth handled the evidence correctly and that you were charged properly.

 Clients in matters such as these are often students at area colleges.
 College life often means that students drink too much and enter the wrong house or fall asleep in someone's garden.
 In many of these instances, there was no intent to commit a crime and no justification for a burglary charge.
 We negotiate with the commonwealth's attorney to seek a reduction in the charges in cases such as these.

-Contact our office today to learn how our attorney can defend you against burglary, criminal trespass and related charges.
+Contact our office today to learn how our attorney can defend you against burglary, criminal trespass, and related charges.
 Interpreters are available in all languages.
 We accept major credit cards.
-If you're in need of a trusted criminal defense attorney to fight for your during a burglary case call (610) 200-6103 for a free consultation.
+If you're in need of a trusted criminal defense attorney to fight for you during a burglary case call (610) 200-6103 for a free consultation.